testingisdocumenting/znai/td-documentation-cli/documentation/layout/two-sides-pages.md

 # Setup

-To enable two sides page layout like on this page add following at the beginning of a markdown file
+To enable two-sided layout as seen on this page, add the following at the beginning of a Markdown file:

 ```markdown
 ---